keys-i/eRepo/README.md

    mkdocs serve
    ```

-   This will start a local server and you can view the documentation at `http://127.0.0.1:8000/`.
+   View the site at `http://127.0.0.1:8000/` for a live preview.

 ## Deployment

-The documentation is automatically deployed to GitHub Pages on push to the `main` branch.
-The workflow for deployment is defined in the GitHub Actions workflow file located in `.github/workflows/deploy.yml`.
+eRepo is set up for automatic deployment to GitHub Pages.
+Each time a change is pushed to the `main` branch, the repository’s GitHub Actions workflow handles the deployment process.

 ### GitHub Actions Workflow

 The GitHub Actions workflow includes steps for:

-- Checking out the code.
+- Checking out the repository.
 - Setting up Python.
-- Installing dependencies.
+- Installing the required dependencies.
 - Building the MkDocs site.
-- Deploying the site to GitHub Pages.
+- Deploying the static site to GitHub Pages.

 ## Contribution

-If you want to contribute to this repository, please follow these steps:
+If you'd like to contribute to eRepo, here's how:

 1. **Fork the repository.**
 2. **Create a new branch:**